-GM, Isuzu to develop midsize pickup
+GM, Isuzu will develop new midsize pickup

 Isuzu Motors Limited and General Motors Co. on Friday signed an agreement to jointly develop a next-generation midsize pickup for emerging markets, Isuzu said.